theSteveMitchell/remarkable-weather-app/README.md

 The obvious exception is API stubs.
 I used Jest spy to mock the API calls for all the tets.
 These are setup in `src/setupTests.js`.
 That ugly code uses a series of regex matches to determine what data to return in the mocked fetch calls. `src/tests/mocks` contains the mocked data for locations and conditions.

-I'm submitting this project as a .gitbundle in addition to a .zip file, mostly because I think the commit history is important to show the process of incremental building.
-I began with a simple `WeatherView` that used stubbed location and condition data.
-I build tests, and then incrementally eveolved the functionality.
-No doubt this took a lot longer, but I learned a lot.

-## Look, feel, and production readiness

-As a simple app, I'm happy with what this does, and the interaction feels very comfortable for me.

-Things I would have done differently to make a production app:
-1. Autocomplete city search.
-I originally chose Accuweather's API because it was the only service the offered an autocomplete API.
-Unfortunately, with its really low call limits, I don't think that would be practical.
-Also, since my input is wrapped in the TextInput component, it would be a lot of time-consuming fun to implement the UI for this.
-3. Radar display.
-Radar was something I really wanted to show, and was another reason I chose Accuweather's API.
-I didn't notice at the time that it was only available for the Prime package at $250/month.
-A discerning engineer (or manager) might appreciate my fiscal restaint in cutting this from scope.
-4. Hourly forecast.
-This wouldn't have been too complicated to add.
-But it only expands on the patterns I've already built, so we wouldn't have learned much new, I don't think.
-5. Protected the API key.
-I intentionally included my API key in this submission, for your convenience.
-But if this were a real production app, the key would be exposed in the user's browser calls.
-I could address this by proxying calls to my own backend, but unless I also added my own authenticaion, that wouldn't help with throttling ratelimiting the api calls

-## Palmetto Components.

-This was an obvious choice, as everyone knows @palmetto-components is the gold standard of amazing corporate branded components.

-These components made it easy to setup nice-looking and consistent app layout.
-There were a couple of cases where I had to dig beyond the documentation and into source code to figure out how some pieces worked, which was a fun exercise:
-1. Palmetto Spinner doesn't support labels or aria-labels, and the test-id is hard-coded as "spinner-testid".
-This caused a little extra work, since I wanted to only assert on what the user could actually see/know.
-Keeping the "Loading..." text under the spinner was a fine workaround.
-2. I needed the TextInput component to trigger an onKeyPress handler, so found the `InputProps` that it passes to its child `Input`.
-This actually is in the documentation, but I didn't see it there until after the fact.

-### On code styling, and especially the lack thereof.

-Some of the code in this project is auto-generated from Create-React-app.
-Some is copy-pasta from Accuweather API documentation.
-Some is lifted from React docs or work I've done in the past.
-Some code I wrote on a Monday morning, and some on a Thursday evening.
-You will find all sorts of code styling choices in this project, and I gurantee you will find some of my style choices offensive.
-I've worked across so many languages and in so many different styles, I rarely notice missing semicolons (or should I say, superfluous semicolons?) and multiple empty lines are often just context clues for me.

-Before submitting, I began to add ESlint with a reasonable rulesset like Airbnb's.
-But, adapting to that ruleset would have resulted in several thousand small changes, many of which would be in code files that I never touched or typed myself.
-I don't think that would help represent my work.
-On a large team, I do understand the importance of consistent styling, and I'm happy to stay consistent with chosen styles.

-Thank you for looking at my code.